krmeiirbek/history-app-privacy-policy/terms_of_use.md

-# Terms of Use for History App
+# Terms of Use for Tarih Time

 **Last Updated: December 09, 2023**

-Welcome to History App!
-These Terms of Use govern your access to and use of the History App and its services.
-By creating an account or using History App, you agree to be bound by these terms and our Privacy Policy.
+Welcome to Tarih Time!
+These Terms of Use govern your access to and use of the Tarih Time and its services.
+By creating an account or using Tarih Time, you agree to be bound by these terms and our Privacy Policy.

 ## 1. Acceptance of Terms
-By accessing or using the History App, you agree to comply with and be bound by these Terms of Use.
+By accessing or using the Tarih Time, you agree to comply with and be bound by these Terms of Use.

 ## 2. Changes to Terms
 We reserve the right to modify these Terms at any time.
 We will notify users of any changes and update the "Last Updated" date at the top of these Terms.